 4. You’d like to pay down other high-interest debt

-Mortgages usually have much lower interest rates than credit cards and other loans.
+Mortgages usually have much smaller interest rates than credit cards and other loans.
 If you’ve built up some high-interest debt, refinancing could help you pay it down, limiting your costs over time and setting you up for a more stable financial future.

-5. You want to cash-out and get money for renovations or other goals
+5. You want to cash-out

 6. You’d like to switch from an adjustable-rate mortgage to a fixed-rate mortgage

-Adjustable-rate mortgages can be great in some situations, but refinancing can help if you’d like to switch to a fixed rate mortgage so you don’t have to worry about rising costs.
+Adjustable-rate mortgages can be great in some situations, but refinancing can help if you’d like to switch to a fixed-rate mortgage so you don’t have to worry about rising costs.

 7. You’d like to pay off your loan faster